 BARKA’s Response for its Partner Villages: During a Board Meeting on March 21st, BARKA’s Board of Directors determined to immediately focus its efforts to sensitize the population of our village partners and internally displaced people currently taking shelter in Fada N’Gourma on the critical importance of frequent handwashing at this time.
 In the process, BARKA will support several local women’s organizations in the Fada area by purchasing locally produced soap made with shea butter.
 As markets, sales and revenue have dried up for local sellers, this will provide a much-needed income generating activity for dozens of women in several women-run associations.

-Number of people reached thus far with soap distribution and handwashing sensitization: over 3000.
+Number of people reached thus far with soap distribution and handwashing sensitization: 4900.

 Click here to make a donation that will be restricted for this purpose.